ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-2.md

 If you **imported the NiFi template**, the PutKafka processor is already created and you can skip the step of creating the processor. **Skip to section 5.2** to run the NiFi DataFlow.

 In the previous tutorial, we stored the truck event data into a file.
-Now we can use the [PutKafka](https://nifi.apache.org/docs/nifi-docs/components/org.apache.nifi.processors.kafka.PutKafka/index.html) processor since the Kafka service is running, we have access to the "Known Broker", "Topic Name" and "Client Name."
-We will send the truck event contents of a FlowFile to Kafka as a message.
+Now we can use the [PutKafka](https://nifi.apache.org/docs/nifi-docs/components/org.apache.nifi.processors.kafka.PutKafka/index.html) processor since the Kafka service is running, we have access to the **Known Broker**, **Topic Name** and **Client Name.** We will send the truck event contents of a FlowFile to Kafka as a message.
 Similar to the Kafka Producer, NiFi acts as a producer since it creates messages and publishes them to the Kafka broker for further consumption.

 1\.
 If not already open, navigate to the NiFi Web Interface at `http://127.0.0.1:6434/nifi/`.
 For vmware and azure, the host and port may be different.